 Our subscription packages

-In order to continue integrating URLS into your campaigns, we invite you to let us know which legitimate URLs you wish to send to France, by sending your list to support@smsmode.com.
+To be able to continue integrate URLS into your SMS campaignscampaigns, we invite you to let us know which legitimate URLs you wish to send in France by sending your list to smsmode

 All messages containing unverified URLs will be blocked by our platform.